CopernicaMarketingSoftware/Documentation/Mailerq/5.13/configuration.md

 2. Via a command-line option.
 3. Via an environment variable.

-When a configuration option is given on the command-line, it overrides the value specified in the configuration file.
-Similarly, when a configuration option is set in an environment variable, it overrides both the configuration file as well as the command-line option.
+When an environment variable is set, it overrides the value specified in the configuration file.
+Similarly, when a command-line option is provided, it overrides both the configuration file as well as the environment variable.

 ## Overridability